 — Kansas Public Ledger, May 1857

 Though Westport, Missouri, is a neighborhood of Kansas City today, it was once an independent, thriving town from which the California, Oregon, and Santa Fe Trails began.
-It was the site of one of Missouri’s largest Civil War battles.
+It was the site of one of Missouri’s most significant Civil War battles.

 Since 1821, traders on the Santa Fe Trail had brought their goods by steamboat as far up the Missouri River as possible before departing on foot and in wagons for Santa Fe, New Mexico.
 Landings continued to move farther west along the river, and by the 1830s, Santa Fe traders disembarked at Westport Landing — just before the river’s northward bend.